Overseas bridging finance – Full guide, costs & rates

 Regardless of whether you’re using it to purchase, build, or renovate domestic or offshore properties, a good bridging loan should work on your terms.
-In which case, it is best to ask the following details:
+In this case, it is best to ask for the following details:

 - What is your ideal duration for the loan?